 We did end up grabbing some White Castle in Erlanger, Kentucky on our drive to Atlanta since we knew it’d be a while before we had a chance to have another one.

-I gotta thank White Castle and Jamie Richardson for rolling out the red carpet for us.
+A giant thank you to White Castle and Jamie Richardson for rolling out the red carpet for us.
 They outdid themselves, class acts all the way.

-Do I know more than I’m letting on?
+Do I know more than I’m letting on about White Castle’s future?
 Next topic please!